Corta Venas

-Corta Venas is the third studio album by American regional Mexican group Eslabon Armado.
+Corta Venas is the third studio album by American regional Mexican group Eslabón Armado.
 It was released on December 18, 2020, through DEL Records.
 Compromising of 24 total songs, it is the group's longest album to date.
 The album features a sole guest appearance from fellow American singer-songwriter DannyLux, who appears on "Jugaste y Sufrí".
 The song peaked at number 69 on the Billboard Hot 100, earning both artists their first entry on the chart.
 It was the last album to feature guitarist and founding member Gabriel Hidalgo before his departure in 2021.

 Corta Venas debuted at number 56 on the Billboard 200, additionally debuting atop the US Regional Mexican Albums chart, earning their third number-one album.
 It was the best-performing album on the latter chart in 2021 and 2022, appearing at number one on the year-end lists for those years.
 It later received a Latin octuple-platinum certification by the Recording Industry Association of America (RIAA), for certified sales of 480,000 units in the United States.

 Background and music

 After earning their second number-one album on the US Regional Mexican Albums chart with their second studio album Vibras de Noche, lead vocalist Pedro Tovar teased that their third studio album would be released soon.
 Consisting of 24 tracks, Corta Venas features songs about heartbreak, while the title itself can easily refer to wrist slitting.
-The album's first track, "Eslabon Intro", features conversation between a female and lead vocalist Pedro Tovar.
+The album's first track, "Eslabón Intro", features conversation between a female and lead vocalist Pedro Tovar.
 The album also features covers of the songs "Mi Historia Entre Tus Dedos" and "La Mejor de Todas".
 It is also the first time that the group has collaborated with another artist on an album, with DannyLux appearing on the album's ninth track, "Jugaste y Sufrí".